 Location: San Francisco, California

-Minimum five years nursing experience Active Registered Nurse licensure in the State of California
+Three (3) or more years working in an outpatient surgical or oncology practice and/or minimum three years recent inpatient surgical nursing experience Active Registered Nurse licensure in the State of California

 Active American Heart Association CPR certification